-The law prohibits children younger than age 14 from working and all of the worst forms of child labor.
+The law prohibits children younger than age 14 from working and prohibits all the worst forms of child labor.
 Children ages 14 or 15 may work up to two months per year during school holidays following strict regulations contained in the law.
 The law limits work by children who are ages 14 or 15 to no more than six hours per day, limits work by children ages 16 or 17 to eight hours per day, provides for safety restrictions, restricts the types of work children may perform, and outlines other conditions.
 According to the law, children may not work overtime, work overnight, or work in dangerous occupations, especially in the construction sector.
 The law provides for protection of children from exploitation in the workplace.
 Penalties were commensurate with those for other similar crimes.
 The government effectively enforced the law.
+There were no confirmed reports during the year of the worst forms of child labor.